Easy Cekodok Pisang or Mashed Banana Fritters Recipe

-Simple Recipe using few Ingredients
+Simple Mashed Banana Fritters Recipe using Only Two Ingredients

 - 5 big size bananas, (over ripe or bruised bananas.
 You can use any eating banana or over-ripe cooking banana variety)